An Algorithm for Detecting Intrinsically Knotted Graphs: Introduction

 A \dfn{\dless} (\zzt) of a graph is an embedding that contains no \dl\ $D_4$ (\zzt) as a minor (note: a minor $H$ of an embedded graph $G$ can in a natural way be given an embedding that is ``derived'' from the given embedding of $G$).
 Since any knot $K$ with $a_2(K) \ne 0$ is nontrivial, an immediate corollary of the above lemma is:

 \corx{ If a graph has no \dless\ (\zzt), then it is IK. }

 Given any graph $G$, our algorithm searches for a \dless\ of $G$ \zzt.
-If it finds one, it reports this embedding, which, as we'll explain later, may help us find a knotless embedding for $G$.
+If it finds one, it reports this embedding, which, as we'll explain later, may help in trying to find a knotless embedding for $G$.
 If the algorithm determines that there is no such embedding, we conclude by the above corollary that $G$ is IK.

-Using this algorithm, Goldberg, Mattman, and Naimi~\cite{gmn} have found over 1600 new IK graphs, most of which seem to be minor minimal IK, and 222 of which were ``manually'' verified in~\cite{gmn} to be minor minimal IK.

 Foisy~\cite{foisy-ques} has asked the following question (which is the converse of the above corollary):